Wardens

 Warden

-Outside of work, I’ve always been physically active having played sports like basketball and badminton (I’m 193cm tall)!
+Outside of work, I’ve always been physically active having played sports like basketball and badminton.
 I’m very close with my family and friends, which means I also understand the challenges associated with moving away from home to attend university.
 I therefore see my role as Warden as leading our incredibly capable team of Hall Seniors and Subwardens to help you get the best out of your first year socially and academically.
+Don’t be afraid to get involved with everything here at Wilson House and to reach out to our team in future.
+I’m looking forward to the year ahead and to meeting you!

 Harry